-And it is within this House of Hypocritical Mirrors that we see the Teapublican apostles of austerity cutting food stamp programs while they sit well-fed, well-educated and satisfied with the life that the governmental system has provided for them.
+And it is within this House of Hypocritical Mirrors that we see the Teapublican apostles of austerity cutting food stamp programs while they sit well-fed, well-educated and well-satisfied with the life that the governmental system has provided for them.

-I am reminded of the selfish caricatures that climb up the ladder to success and then pull up the ladder so that no one can follow.
+We are reminded of the selfish caricatures that climb up the ladder to success and then pull up the ladder so that no one can follow.